shounakch/shounakch.github.io/research.md

 (3) obtaining provable theoretical guarantees.

-As a part of the [OHDSI](https://ohdsi.org/) community, I am passionate about delivering reliable large-scale observational data driven inference in the context of public health.
+As a part of the [OHDSI](https://ohdsi.org/) community, I am passionate about delivering reliable large-scale observational data driven inference to help clinical decision-making in the face of uncertainty.

 <!--- Earlier, I had